uhwang/vgl/README.md

 Vector Graphic Library for Python

 # Why?
+More than 20 years ago, I used Tecplot with image and vector graphic(PS, EPS, WMF) file export.
+However, I can't use it because it is a expensive software.
 I wanted a simple and light raster & vector graphic plot library.
 It was hard to find a package which provides saving Windows metafile.

 # Purpose
 Simple xy plot